reflectoring/reflectoring.github.io/content/blog/2024/2024-04-28-spring-cloud-sns-sqs-pubsub.md

   ]
 }
 ```
 Spring Cloud AWS also allows us to specify the SQS queue name instead of the queue URL.
-In such cases, the read only permissions of `sqs:GetQueueAttributes` and `sqs:GetQueueUrl` need to be attached to the IAM policy as well.
+In such cases, the read-only permissions of `sqs:GetQueueAttributes` and `sqs:GetQueueUrl` need to be attached to the IAM policy as well.

 Since the additional permissions needed are `read-only`, there is no harm in configuring the queue name and allowing the library to fetch the URL instead.
 However, I would still prefer to use the queue URL directly, since it **leads to faster application startup time and avoids unnecessary calls to AWS cloud**.

 ## Subscribing SQS Queue to an SNS Topic

 Now that we have both of our microservices set up, there's one final piece of the puzzle to connect: **subscribing our SQS queue to our SNS topic**.
-This will allow the messages published to the SNS topic `user-account-created` to automatically be forwarded to the SQS queue `dispatch-email-notification` for consumption by our subsriber microservice.
+This will allow the messages published to the SNS topic `user-account-created` to automatically be forwarded to the SQS queue `dispatch-email-notification` for consumption by our subscriber microservice.

 To create a subscription between the services, the <a href="https://docs.aws.amazon.com/AWSSimpleQueueService/latest/SQSDeveloperGuide/sqs-configure-subscribe-queue-sns-topic.html" target="_blank">official documentation guide</a> can be referenced.

 ### Resource Based Policy

-Once our subscription has been created, we need to grant our SNS topic the permission to send messages to our SQS queue.
+Once our subscription has been created, we need to grant our SNS topic permission to send messages to our SQS queue.
 This permission needs to be added to our queue's resource-based policy (Access policy).

-You might wonder why this is necessary when we have already granted required IAM permissions to our microservices.
+You might wonder why this is necessary when we have already granted the required IAM permissions to our microservices.
 The answer lies in the way AWS services communicate with each other.
 IAM permissions control what actions an IAM user can perform on an AWS resource, **while resource-based policies determine what actions another AWS service can perform on it**.
 Resource-based policies are attached to an AWS resource (SQS in this context).

 In our case, we need to create a resource-based policy on the SQS queue to allow the SNS topic to send messages to it. **Without this policy, even though our microservices have the necessary IAM permissions, the SNS topic will not be able to forward messages to the SQS queue**.